dipendrasingh100/FRAS/README.md

   - The camera page provides a live video stream from the camera attached to the FRAS system.
 The video stream is used to capture images of the students or employees for attendance tracking.

 ## Thanks
-The FRAS application was developed by [Dipendra Singh](https://github.com/dipendrasingh100), [Dinansh Bhardwaj](https://github.com/DinAnsh), [Diya Goyal](), and [Aditi Singh](https://github.com/aditisingh0409).
+The FRAS application was developed by [Dipendra Singh](https://github.com/dipendrasingh100), [Dinansh Bhardwaj](https://github.com/DinAnsh).
 We hope that this application will be useful to various organizations, schools, and universities in tracking attendance accurately and securely.